vicky469/financial-graph/backend/src/parser/subsidiary/shape/ARCHITECTURE.md

 This document explains the architecture in `src/parser/subsidiary/shape`, the main runtime logic, and practical simplification opportunities that keep behavior unchanged.

+For top-level parser orchestration starting at `parseExhibit`, see `src/parser/subsidiary/ARCHITECTURE.md`.

 ## Scope

 The `shape` layer answers one question: